Subscribing to Notifications

 TeamCity allows you to flexibly adjust the notification rules, so that you receive notifications only on the events you are interested in.
 To subscribe to user-level notifications:

-1. In the top right corner of the screen, click the arrow next to your username, and select My Settings & Tools from the drop-down menu.
+1. In the upper right corner of the screen, click the arrow next to your username, and select My Settings & Tools from the drop-down menu.
 Open the Notification Rules tab.

 2. Click the required notifications type and configure the required settings: